 George developed and built our Digital Collections website, based around the Universal Viewer.

-As an experienced web developer and the lead strategist for RCVS Knowledge’s digital presence, he has developed and implemented several of our charity’s ‘satellite’ websites, including Veterinary Evidence.
+As an experienced web developer and the lead strategist for RCVS Knowledge’s digital presence, he also developed and implemented several of our charity’s ‘satellite’ websites, including Veterinary Evidence.

-George joined the RCVS in 2013 as the Digital Communications Manager and took his current role with Knowledge in August 2015.
+George joined the RCVS in 2013 as the Digital Communications Manager and was Head of Digital for Knowledge from August 2015 to September 2018.

 Digirati are a leading UK Digital Consultancy that provide digital strategy, UX design, software engineering and system integration services.
 They specialise in delivering digital projects that enable cultural institutions to present their valuable assets and data online.
 Their work for RCVS Knowledge involved developing a customised metadata workflow, utilising their digital library cloud service.
 They also customised the Universal Viewer configuration, and created a WordPress plugin, which enables easier online curation of our collections.